• Level of education

 Course:

-1. The 12 principles of Green Chemistry and units of measurement (review, bibliographic resources on Moodle + 1.5 h); Case studies and industrial applications in drug preparation
+1. The 12 principles of Green Chemistry and units of measurement ( review, bibliographic resources posted on Moodle + 1.5 hours); Case studies and industrial applications in drug preparation

-• Mechanochemistry applied to the synthesis of biomolecules and pharmaceutical actives;
+• Mechanochemistry applied to the synthesis of biomolecules and pharmaceutical active ingredients;

-• Organic sonochemistry: synthesis of molecules with high added value;
+• Organic sonochemistry: synthesis of high value-added molecules;

-1. Organic synthesis strategies in non-conventional environments (3 h)
+1. Organic synthesis strategies in unconventional environments (3 hours)

 • Chemistry in water;